-This is a course in the rhetorical analysis of the increasingly important genres that comprise the practices of E-Writing, including: blogging, wiki-development, networked writing, hypertext, and social networking.
+This is a course in the rhetorical analysis of the increasingly important genres that comprise the practices of E-Writing, including blogging, wiki-development, networked writing, hypertext, and social networking.
 The course offers students an opportunity to work within various online contexts, with attention to their evolving conventions, textual features, the relationship between discourse and social practice, and the importance of medium in terms of opportunities and constraints offered.
 Students analyze and write about the social and cultural implications of developments in electronic literacy.
 Assignments involve the critique and construction of texts using new media tools and the exploration of how communication practices, notions of audience, elements of argument, narrative and meaning-making are enriched and complicated by the new possibilities of a global, digital environment.
-For the latest syllabus please click here.
+For a sample syllabus please click here.

 RHET 340/3120 - Life Narratives

 This reading-intensive course will familiarize students with writing in the genres of ‘life writing’.
-Students learn to write critical reviews of classic and contemporary memoirs, confessions, letters, diaries, and visual portraits as well as autobiographies and biographies, through key themes of self, identity, secrets, truth, inheritance and ethics.
+Students learn to write critical reviews of classic and contemporary memoirs, confessions, letters, diaries, and visual portraits as well as autobiographies and biographies, through key themes of self, identity, secrets, truth, inheritance, and ethics.
 The course will consider how critical examinations of new paradigms that consider the 'self' are expressed through writing.
 The course invites discussion about the social and cultural uses of life writing, from legal testimony to medical case history, and the pervasive ethical dilemmas that arise.
-In addition, using a variety of texts, the course explores the tensions between local identities rooted in culture, history and language, and global, trans-national identities, driven by the pressures of the modern interconnected world.
-For the latest syllabus please click here.
+In addition, using a variety of texts, the course explores the tensions between local identities rooted in culture, history, and language, and global, trans-national identities, driven by the pressures of the modern interconnected world.
+For a sample syllabus please click here.

 RHET 341/3130 - Travel Writing